0xsomnus/Solidity-DevSecOps-Standard/README.md

 _Based on work by [ConsenSys Diligence](https://consensys.github.io/smart-contract-best-practices/), [the Secureum](https://secureum.xyz/) and inspired by the [solcurity standard](https://github.com/Rari-Capital/solcurity)._
 _Additionally, I'd like to thank my colleague and mentor [Dominik Muhs](https://twitter.com/lethalspoons) for his feedback in making this guide._

+### Philosophy

+The concept behind this repo and the suggestions herein are to "shift left" your security in the software development life cycle as much as possible to spot edge cases and major bugs early.
+Additionally, they're meant to be an attempt at ensuring a high security standard throughout your project's existence.
+This has the effect of saving you from major rewrites of your code base and saving the time and money it would've taken to fix those issues later on.
+Of course, not getting exploited for millions of dollars is a win too.

 ### Human Elements/Mindset

 - Educate developers on security best practices i.e [ConsenSys](https://consensys.github.io/smart-contract-best-practices/) and [Trail of Bits](https://github.com/crytic/building-secure-contracts)